WYOMING PEOPLE SEARCH!

 - Laramie Plains Museum

 In 1815, the French-Canadian fur trader, Jacques La Ramée, lived in the area and was one of the first Europeans to visit the area.
 In 1820/1821, Jacques La Ramée disappeared and many people say he was killed by the Arapaho Indians.
 Several landmarks were later named for him.

 In 1834, a trading post, Fort Laramie, was built.
 In 1852, William Vaux, opened the first school at Fort Laramie.
 It was the state's first school.
 In 1866, Fort Sanders was built.
 It was a wooden fort to protect travelers from Indian attacks.
 In 1867, William Helmus opened an office and a hardware store for his sawmill.

 In 1868, the first train arrived.
 In 1870, the newspaper Laramie Daily Sentinel was published.
 In 1873, the State prison was established.
 Butch Cassidy was one of the many famous outlaws who has done time in the prison.

 In 1874, the town was incorporated.
 In 1881, the daily newspaper, the Laramie Boomerang, was established.
 In 1886, the town had electricity and the University of Wyoming was established.

 In 1890, the St. Paul's United Church of Christ of Laramie was built.
+In 1892, the Ivinson Mansion was build by by Jane and Edward Ivinson.
+Today it is the Laramie Plains Museum.
 In 1893, the general repair shop, Lovejoy Novelty Works, opened.
 In 1895, Harry Cordiner opened a drugstore.
+In 1896, St. Matthew's Cathedral was built.
 In 1900, more than 8,200 people were living in the city.